Sunday, March 03, 2013

 Give your vet a heads up

-It's a great idea to call your vet before you leave and leave them instructions on what you would like done should your pet need treatment.
+It's a great idea to call your vet before you leave and give them instructions on what you would like done should your pet need treatment.
 You may want to preauthorize the use and limit you would like to spend on your credit card as well as a direct contact number you can be reached at.
 You should also let them know who you are leaving in charge of your pet's care.

 Contact your local animal control service

-Before leaving for your trip make sure to contact your local animal control service and make sure your pet license is up to date.
+Before leaving for your trip make sure to contact your local animal control service and make sure your pet's license is up to date.
 You may also want to leave the contact number of the person caring for your pet while away.
 If they go missing your caregiver can easily be alerted to their whereabouts.
 If your pet has a microchip it is wise to notify them as well.

 Leave a note and detailed instructions